 Wallace scoffed.
 “Speak for yourself, Huang.”

-“She’s at the party with yours and yours families,” Tony replied.
-And he was definitely hinting at the irony of the situation with how their families were mingling together at the so-called high class society event of the night.
+“She’s at the party with both of your families,” Tony replied, meaning Jacky and Ehlo’s.
+And he was definitely hinting at the irony of the situation with how their families were mingling together at the so-called high-class society event of the night.
 “I couldn’t be bothered to socialize with those flakes.”